curl/curl/docs/NEW-PROTOCOL.md

 ## Documentation

-We cannot assume that users are particularly familiar with specific details and peculiarities of the protocol.
+We cannot assume that users are particularly familiar with details and peculiarities of the protocol.
 It needs documentation.

 Maybe it even needs some internal documentation so that the developers who will try to debug something five years from now can figure out functionality a